Johnaldy/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman word-guessing game to practice Python strings, loops, conditionals, user input, and random selection.
+This assignment will help you create an engaging interactive program that combines multiple programming concepts.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️ Hangman Game Implementation

+#### Description
 Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+The game should provide an enjoyable experience while demonstrating your understanding of string manipulation and game logic.

+#### Requirements
+Completed program should:

-- Randomly select words from a predefined list
+- Randomly select a word from a predefined list of at least 5 words
+- Display the current progress using underscores for unguessed letters (e.g., `_ _ _ _ _`)
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept single letter guesses from the player and validate input
-- Track incorrect guesses remaining
+- Track the number of incorrect guesses remaining (start with 6 attempts)
+- Update the display after each guess to show correctly guessed letters
+- Prevent duplicate guesses and inform the player if a letter was already guessed
-- End when word is guessed or attempts exhausted
+- End the game when the word is fully guessed (win) or attempts are exhausted (lose)
-- Display win/lose messages
+- Display appropriate win/lose messages with the correct word revealed